Jacksoften/wine-catalog/README.md

+# First Exploration
-# LIST OF ALL PDFs IN THE FIRST SAMPLE WITH A PATTERN OF BIG NUMBER AND SMALL NUMBER ON THE UP-RIGHT CORNER.
+* LIST OF ALL PDFs IN THE FIRST SAMPLE WITH A PATTERN OF BIG NUMBER AND SMALL NUMBER ON THE UP-RIGHT CORNER.

-* all filenames are in the form of UCD_Lehmann_0000.jpg
+* All filenames are in the form of UCD_Lehmann_0000.jpg

+* I used ggplot2 package to recover the words and numbers according to their position.

 ## 0208
 Nothing